 That's what this means.

-Oh, yeah, GM, they're behaving responsibly.
+Harmless little store yeah GM, they're behaving responsibly.

-Sure, they're having to cut costs just like they always.
+Sure, they're having to cut costs, just like they always.

-No, this is payback.
+Now, this is payback.

-All the years the union was mistreated by the white collar management types at General Motors.
+This is payback all the years the union was mistreated by the white collar management types at General Motors.

-White-collar pensions, salaried pensions, converting them to 401ks, reneging on deals.
+By the way, General Motors ie the unions are cutting white collar pensions, salaried pensions, converting them to 401ks, reneging on deals.

-The bottom, General Motors just recorded its largest profit ever in 2011.
+General Motors just recorded its largest profit ever in 2011.

 General Motors earned its largest profit ever in 2011, two years after it nearly collapsed.

-Not as a state control media.
+Not to state control media.

-But I look, I want to get sidetracked.
+But look, I want to get sidetracked.

 Bottom line is, you think this isn't payback?

-Largest profit ever, and what do they do?
+And what do they do?

-No, it wasn't from the vault.
+No, it wasn't from the volt.

-Profit wasn't From the vote.
+Profit wasn't from the vault.

-America's youth vote, which turned out in a record numbers in 2008, has soured on him because they're having a hard time finding work and as a result are putting off major decisions like getting married, starting a family, even leaving home.
+America's youth vote, which turned out in a record numbers in 2008, has soured on him because they're having a hard time finding work.

-Obama, who won 66% of the 24 million voters aged 18 to 29, has seen that support slashed as a new poll out.
+Obama, who won 66% of the 24 million voters aged 18 to 29, has seen that support slashed as a new pollout.

 Generation Opportunity nonprofit seeks to engage younger voters.